RajdeepMangrola/CHATBOY/README.md

 This is my first ever Virtual Assistant and it's name is "CHATBOY". it's written in python.
 For now it can perform following things:

-1.) send email to someone.
+1.) send E-Mail to someone.
 2.) open Google.
 3.) play music on youtube.
 4.)tell temperature of any city.